What you can do!

 -Resistant to chafer beetles

-Let your lawn go wild Although dandelions and other ‘weeds’ are non-native and not the best sources of food for bees they are still better than just grass.
-You can even start to mix in some native species along with dandelions and clover that often occur naturally in many lawns already. -Less mowing
+Let your lawn go wild Although dandelions and other ‘weeds’ are non-native and not the best sources of food for native bees and insects they are still better than just grass.
+However this can also allow invasive species to move in and become very messy and weedy looking.
+Has limited value to the environment and becomes detrimental if it just becomes a breeding ground for invasive species.
+Not a great option overall -Less mowing

 -Drought tolerant